tom-ok1/obsidian-rag-search/README.md

 -   Search your Obsidian vault using RAG (Retrieval-Augmented Generation).
 -   Supports multiple chat and embedding model providers (OpenAI, Google Vertex AI, Anthropic).
 -   Supports Japanese and English languages.
+-   The plugin is theoretically capable of handling large Vaults by utilizing shard splitting.

 ## Getting Started